 Gasoline that has gone bad may not explode in the cylinder, but instead in the exhaust because it’s hotter.

-The unburnt fuel may even clump with other unburnt fuel until enough of it is collected, and then it explodes, causing the backfire.
+The unburnt fuel may even clump with other unburnt fuel until enough of it is collected, and then it explodes, causing the pops.

-Consider running a fuel system cleaner* in your ATV if you have bad gas or the ATV isn’t running right.
-I’ve had a few trouble ATVs with running and backfire issues return to normal with a good fuel system cleaner.
+Consider running a fuel system cleaner (ad) if you have bad gas, or it isn’t running right.
+I’ve had a few trouble ones with running and backfire issues return to normal with a good fuel system cleaner.

-If the gas is old, the best thing to do is drain it and get some fresh gas in your ATV.
+If the gas is old, the best thing to do is drain it and get some fresh gas.

 7. Valve Problems